Improved Robust Algorithms for Learning with Discriminative Feature Feedback: Setting and Preliminaries

-\cite{DasguptaDeRoSa18} provided an algorithm (henceforth denoted \purealg) for the adversarial setting with no exceptions, with a mistake bound of $O(m^2)$.
+We use standard $O(\cdot)$ notation to indicates implicit constant factors, and $\tilde{O}(\cdot)$ to indicate implicit logarithmic factors.\cite{DasguptaDeRoSa18} provided an algorithm (henceforth denoted \purealg) for the adversarial setting with no exceptions, with a mistake bound of $O(m^2)$.
 It was shown in \cite{DasguptaSa20} that this is the best possible dependence on $m$. \cite{DasguptaSa20} further showed that describing a representation of size $m$ with $k$ exceptions using a different representation with zero exceptions may require $\Omega(|\Phi|)$ components.
 Thus, to obtain mistake bounds that are independent of $|\Phi|$, robust algorithms that can handle exceptions directly are crucial.
 Recall that $\Phi$ can be infinite, thus bounds that depend on $|\Phi|$ are undesirable.

 \cite{DasguptaSa20} provided robust algorithms for the adversarial setting and for the stochastic setting with mistake bounds of $O(m^2k+mk^2)$ and $\tilde{O}( m^2\epsilon + m^2/\sqrt{n})$ respectively, where $n$ is the length of the stochastic input stream.
 These mistake bounds incur a substantial penalty for each exception.
 In this work, we derive new algorithms that obtain significantly improved mistake bounds.
 In particular, in the adversarial setting we prove a mistake bound of $m(m-1)+mk$, giving a linear dependence on the number of exceptions instead of a quadratic dependence, and in the stochastic case we show that it is possible for the mistake rate to converge exactly to the exception rate with a polynomial sample complexity, unlike the previous bound that only converges to $m^2$ times the exception rate.